cxiao/reconstructing-rust-types-talk-re-verse-2025/README.md

 This repository contains the slides and materials for the talk [Reconstructing Rust Types: A Practical Guide for Reverse Engineers, presented at RE//verse 2025](https://re-verse.sessionize.com/session/776665), on February 28, 2025.

+The recording of this talk is available on YouTube: [RE//verse 2025: Reconstructing Rust Types: A Practical Guide for Reverse Engineers (Cindy Xiao)](https://www.youtube.com/watch?v=SGLX7g2a-gw)

 Slides are provided in the following formats:

-- [Single-file HTML page](https://cxiao.net/2025-02-28-reconstructing-rust-types-re-verse-2025/slides-single-page).
+- [Single-file HTML page (hosted on cxiao.net)](https://cxiao.net/2025-02-28-reconstructing-rust-types-re-verse-2025/slides-single-page).
 If you would like to use the presentation slides as a reference, this is the most comfortable format.
 - [PDF](slides/Reconstructing%20Rust%20Types%20%2D%20A%20Practical%20Guide%20for%20Reverse%20Engineers%20%2D%20Cindy%20Xiao%20%2D%20RE%2Dverse%202025%20%2D%20PDF%20Slides.pdf).
 - [Single-file HTML presentation](slides/Reconstructing%20Rust%20Types%20%2D%20A%20Practical%20Guide%20for%20Reverse%20Engineers%20%2D%20Cindy%20Xiao%20%2D%20RE%2Dverse%202025%20%2D%20HTML%20Presentation.html).